2-alarm fire spreads through apartment complex in Claymont, Del.

 WATCH: Action Cam footage from scene of Claymont fire

-Officials said part of the fourth floor collapsed into the third floor which led fire crews to evacuate the building and work the fire from the outside.
+Officials said part of the fourth floor collapsed into the third floor which led fire crews to evacuate from inside the building and work the fire from the outside.

-The Red Cross was called to help at least 25 people who have been displaced by the fire.
+The Red Cross was called to help those displaced by the fire.

 Action News is told many of the residents went into their cars to stay warm.